nylander/GAAS/annotation/CheatSheet/gxf.md

     Since August 2001, it has become possible for users to upload their own annotations for display in the browser.
 These annotations can be in the standard GFF format (http:// www.sanger.ac.uk/Software/formats/GFF), or in some formats designed specifically for the human genome project including GTF, PSL, and BED.
 The formats are described in detail in the web page http://genome.cse.ucsc.edu/goldenPath/help/ customTrack.html.
 Note that the GFF and GTF files must be tab delimited rather than space delimited.
 Uploaded

 With this last paper it's hard to understand from which project the GTF format is finally born.

+The most comprehensive description of this format version I found was in the Masters Project Report of Evan Keibler `Eval: A Gene Set Comparison System`.
+From this work he published the paper about Eval in BMC Bioinformatics (2003).

 ## GTF2 <=> GFF2.5 (2003)